rezarajan/sdc-behavioral-cloning/report.md

 **Training:**

-Training was performed using the following parameters:
+Training is performed using the following parameters:

 * Batch Size: 512
 * Epochs: 30